niksilver/elm-explained/types/ParameterisedTypes.md

 When we declare a type, the left had side of the equals sign says how it's used; the right hand side says how it's defined.

-This `MiscHolder` can hold any type of value.
-It's defined as an unknown type `a`, tagged with the `MiscHolder` tag (its right hand side), but when we use it we must use both the `MiscHolder` tag and the specific type that's in use at the time.
+The following `MiscHolder` can hold any type of value.
+It's defined as an unknown type `a` tagged with the `MiscHolder` tag (its right hand side), but when we use it we must use both the `MiscHolder` tag and the specific type that's in use at the time.